-Students in SHP programs are required by policy to undergo a background check using the school's approved vendor, CastleBranch https://discover.castlebranch.com/, at the time of program admission, and again, prior to placement in a fieldwork I rotation.
-In addition, some sites are requiring the social media background check.
-This package code is different than the initial package code given.
-Instructions for requesting the background check and appropriate consent forms are provided to students by their programs.
-Please refer to the policy section of this handbook for the policy statement.
+Students in SHP programs are required by policy to undergo a background check using the school's approved vendor, CastleBranch https://discover.castlebranch.com/, at the time of program admission, and again, prior to placement in a fieldwork placement (clinical, internship, practicum, residency, etc.).
+Additional checks may be required by the individual sites therefore, students should work with the program to ensure compliance requirements are met.
+Instructions for requesting the background check are provided to students by their programs.